nomeera/NAV2Bench/README.md

 ### In Progress
 ---

-- Test DWA controller with GridBased planner and Tune parameters for best performance
+- Test DWB controller with GridBased planner and Tune parameters for best performance

 ![DWB](resources/DWB.gif)